 Davidson’s denial of the existence of any strict ‘psycho-physical’ laws follows from his view of the mental as constrained by quite general principles of rationality that do not apply, at least not in the same way, to physical descriptions: normative considerations of overall consistency and coherence, for instance, constrain our own thinking about events as physically described, but they have no purchase on physical events as such.
 This does not mean, of course, that there are no correlations whatsoever to be discerned between the mental and the physical, but it does mean that the correlations that can be discerned cannot be rendered in the precise, explicit and exceptionless form – in the form, that is, of strict laws – that would be required in order to achieve any reduction of mental to physical descriptions.
 The lack of strict laws covering events under mental descriptions is thus an insuperable barrier to any attempt to bring the mental within the framework of unified physical science.
 However, while the mental is not reducible to the physical, every mental event can be paired with some physical event – that is, every mental description of an event can be paired with a physical description of the very same event.
 This leads Davidson to speak of the mental as ‘supervening’ on the physical in a way that implies a certain dependence of mental predicates on physical predicates: predicate p supervenes on a set of predicates S ‘if and only if p does not distinguish any entities that cannot be distinguished by S’ (see ‘Thinking Causes’ ).
 Put more simply, events that cannot be distinguished under some physical description cannot be distinguished under a mental description either.

-On the face of it, anomalous monism appears a highly attractive way to think about the relation between the mental and the physical — inasmuch as it combines ‘monism’ with ‘anomalism’ so it seems to preserve what is important about physicalism while nevertheless retaining the ordinary language of so-called ‘folk-psychology’ (the language of beliefs and desires, actions and reasons).
+On the face of it, anomalous monism appears a highly attractive way to think about the relation between the mental and the physical – inasmuch as it combines ‘monism’ with ‘anomalism’ so it seems to preserve what is important about physicalism while nevertheless retaining the ordinary language of so-called ‘folk-psychology’ (the language of beliefs and desires, actions and reasons).
 In fact anomalous monism has proved to be a highly contentious position drawing criticism from both physicalists and non-physicalists alike.
 The nomological conception of causality (the second of the three principles defended in ‘Mental Events’) has often been seen as something for which Davidson fails to supply any real argument (a criticism he has attempted to address in ‘Laws and Cause’ ); the Davidsonian account of supervenience has been viewed as incompatible with other aspects of his position and sometimes as simply mistaken or confused; and, perhaps the most serious and widespread criticism, anomalous monism has been seen as making the mental causally inert.
-These criticisms have not, however, gone unanswered (see especially ‘Thinking Causes’), and while Davidson has modified aspects of his position, he has continued to hold to, and to defend, the basic theses first made explicit in ‘Mental Events’.
+These criticisms have not, however, gone unanswered (see especially ‘Thinking Causes’), and although Davidson modified aspects of his position over the years, he continued to hold to, and to defend, the basic theses first made explicit in ‘Mental Events’.

-Davidson's commitment to the rationality of the mental as one of the cornerstones of anomalous monism (as well as to the account of ‘radical interpretation’ [see ‘Meaning and Truth’ below]) leads him to take a special interest in the problem of apparently irrational belief and action — something first addressed in ‘How is Weakness of the Will Possible?’(1970a).
+Davidson’s commitment to the rationality of the mental as one of the cornerstones of anomalous monism (as well as to the account of ‘radical interpretation’ [see ‘Meaning and Truth’ below]) led him to take a special interest in the problem of apparently irrational belief and action – something first addressed in ‘How is Weakness of the Will Possible?’(1970a).
 While Davidson treats irrationality as a real feature of our mental lives, he offers a way of dealing with it that aims at preserving, in some sense, the overall rationality of the mind (see especially ‘Two Paradoxes of Irrationality’ [1982b]).
 A belief or desire in the mind of one person can cause a belief or desire in the mind of another without this compromising the rationality of the mental.
-(Davidson's example is my growing of a beautiful flower because I desire you to enter my garden — you develop a craving to see the flower as a result of my desire and my desire has thereby caused, without being a reason for, your craving) Davidson suggests that we should view the same sort of relation as sometimes holding within a single mind.
+(Davidson’s example is my growing of a beautiful flower because I desire you to enter my garden – you develop a craving to see the flower as a result of my desire and my desire has thereby caused, without being a reason for, your craving).
+Davidson suggests that we should view the same sort of relation as sometimes holding within a single mind.
 To this end we should view the mind as weakly ‘partitioned’ so that different attitudes may be located within different ‘territories’ and need not, therefore, be taken to come into direct conflict.

 Davidson’s accounts of action and of mind call upon a well-developed set of analyses concerning psychological concepts such as belief, desire and intention – concepts whose analysis is taken further in a number of papers that follow on from, and develop or modify, the ideas first set out in ‘Actions, Reasons and Causes’ (papers such as ‘Agency’ (1971) and ‘Intending’ [1978a]) as well as in Davidson’s discussions of epistemological and semantic issues (see below).
 But Davidson ‘s work in this area is also dependent on his account of the notions of cause, event and law and, in particular, on his defence of the view that events are particulars and so constitute a fundamental ontological category.
 If events are indeed particulars then an important question concerns the conditions of identity for events.
 In ‘The Individuation of Events’ [1969a] Davidson argues that events are identical if and only if they have exactly the same causes and effects.
 In ‘Reply to Quine on Events’ [1985b] he abandons this criterion in favour of the Quinean suggestion that events are identical if and only if they occupy exactly the same location in space and time.